allo-media/eventail/README.md

 optional arguments:
-  -h, --help     show this help message and exit --count COUNT  Number of message to dump.
+  -h, --help     show this help message and exit --count COUNT  Number of message to dump (default is 0 = all).
   ```

 ```